-To make its smarthpones and other telecommunications equipment Huawei each year buys $67 million in parts and services from other companies.
+To make its smarthpones and other telecommunications equipment Huawei each year buys $67 billion in parts and services from other companies.

 …with the world’s leading telecom equipment maker, whose global procurement totals around $67 billion a year.

 US companies account for at least $11 billion of that.